raulcorreia7/Funda_Challenge/README.md

 ### Prerequisites

-You need the latest .NET 5.0 installation to run this application.
+You need the latest .NET 5.0 SDK installation to run this application.
 You can run this in Linux or Windows.

 ### Installation